vvv-school/assignment_collatz-conjecture/README.md

 - **Teachers** are required to follow these instructions:
     1. Once created, you can then do [**code review**](https://help.github.com/articles/about-pull-request-reviews) with line-by-line feedback directly within the pull request.

+## Reviewing Notes for Teachers
+In case the student **did not create a new branch**, you can still launch a PR based review by doing:

+1. Identify in the student repository a suitable **initial commit**, which should roughly correspond to the last commit of the starter code.
+2. Create a **new branch** from that commit; call it `review-teacherusername`.
+3. Start a **pull request** with `review-teachernusername` as _base branch_ and `master` as _compare branch_.
+4. You can now do **code review** as explained before or even **browse the student code in `master` branch** and comment on lines you deem need clarifications/improvements.
+As result, all your reviews will be gathered down below.